trust-ethos/ethos-discord/README.md

   - Examples:
     - `/ethosx vitalik` - Look up Twitter user @vitalik
     - `/ethosx @vitalik` - Look up Twitter user @vitalik

+- `/ethosVerify` - Verify that you have an Ethos profile and get assigned a role
+  - No parameters needed - uses your own Discord account
+  - Checks if you have an Ethos profile
+  - If verified, assigns you the configured role in the server
+  - Responds with a confirmation only visible to you

 ## Development